+it may also be reasonable to add ezetimibe to maximally tolerated statin therapy if needed to reduce LDL cholesterol levels by 50% or more (12).
 The evidence is lower for patients aged >75 years; relatively few older patients with diabetes have been enrolled in primary prevention trials.
-However, heterogeneity by age has not been seen in the relative benefit of lipidlowering therapy in trials that included older participants (78,85,86), and because older age confers higher risk, the absolute benefits are actually greater (78,90).
-Moderate-intensity statin therapy is recommended in patients with diabetes that are 75 years or older.
+However, heterogeneity by age has not been seen in the relative benefit of lipid-lowering therapy in trials that included older participants (80,87,88), and because older age confers higher risk, the absolute benefits are actually greater (80,92).
+Moderate-intensity statin therapy is recommended in patients with diabetes who are 75 years or older.
 However, the risk-benefit profile should be routinely evaluated in this population, with downward titration of dose performed as needed.
-See Section 12 "Older Adults" for more details on clinical considerations for this population.
+See Section 12 "Older Adults" (https://doi .org/10.2337/dc20-S012) for more details on clinical considerations for this population.